aliirmak/ML-SHM/README.md

 # ML-SHM
-Using Machine Learning to eliminate temperature variability in SHM applications
+This repo contains the pipeline code for the paper "Machine Learning based Novelty Detection using Modal Analysis"

-## Before running on pipeline
+## Before running pipeline
 The following order is suggested to run the files.
 * Some documents require MATLAB.
 Make sure MATLAB installed.
-The code is tested in 2018b.
+The code is tested in version 2018b.
 * Make sure *Anaconda*(https://www.anaconda.com/distribution/#download-section) is installed.
 Moreover, *Keras* (https://keras.io/) and *Tensorflow* (https://www.tensorflow.org/install/) should be installed.
 The code is only tested for *Python 3.6.7*.

 ## Analytical Example